The Trigger Plant gets its name from its unique pollination method.

 Different species of Trigger Plants hit different body parts of insects, and this helps reduce the risk of self-pollination or hybridisation between Trigger Plants.

 Trigger Plants are fascinating to watch.
 People can trigger the same explosive reaction as insects by tickling the inside of the flower with a bit of stiff grass.
-But don't expect to do it over and over.
 Once triggered, the column needs about an hour or more before it can hit again.

 One of the commonest species is the narrow leafed Trigger Plant Stylidium graminifolium, which is quite widespread in Australia and Tasmania from coastal to near alpine regions.

-Around 70% of the 250 known species of Trigger Plants worldwide occur in the south-west of Western Australia.
-This could mean that this region is the major centre for evolution of Trigger Plants.
+Around 70% of the known species of Trigger Plants worldwide occur in the south-west of Western Australia.
+This region is the major centre for evolution of Trigger Plants.